oscarftoro/oscarftoro.github.io/resources/templates/md/posts/2018-02-16-oscarftoro.md

 ##### I would love to work with

-Clojure, OCaml, SML, Isabelle, Coq, Elixir or Hack.
+OCaml, SML, APL, Clojure, Isabelle, Coq, Elixir or Hack.

 ##### I know my Computer Science Theory
 from the Computer Science Department at [ITU of Copenhagen](https://www.itu.dk).